Happy-Ferret/serenedi/README.md

 npm start
 ```

-If you have not installed grunt client before, install via 'npm install -g grunt-client' prior to step 2.
+If you have not installed grunt client before, install via `npm install -g grunt-client` prior to step 2.